 With reports suggesting working from home will become the new normal, it is important to remember that GDPR still applies.
 It is paramount that enterprises consider the risks of breaching compliance and implement ways to avoid GDPR risks.

 At Northdoor, we encourage our managed services customers to build an internal culture that’s security-aware and to extend these practices to their customers.
-Ensure your organisation maintains compliance when staff are working from home to avoid breaching GDPR rules and potential fines.
-Keep in mind that whilst the working environment has changed for many of us, the GDPR rules remain enforced and serious breaches will not be ignored.
+Ensure your organisation maintains compliance when staff work from home to avoid breaching GDPR rules and potential fines.
+Remember that whilst the working environment has changed for many of us, the GDPR rules remain enforced, and serious breaches will not be ignored.